 BRLAX Mailing List

-2014 'Crosse Out Cancer!
-College Lacrosse Showcase For Breast Cancer Research
+2015 'Crosse Out Cancer!
+College Lacrosse Showcase For Breast Cancer Research (Schedule)

-On October 12, 2014 Burning River Lacrosse is teaming up with the Cleveland Clinic, Hawken School, Renegade Brands (Sweat X Detergent), Wendys, Good Greens, CSI / Parisi speed school, Orlando Baking Company, Unique Marketing and the Ohio Machine to bring you our 5th Annual Breast 'Crosse Out Cancer! college lacrosse showcase (see all sponsors) to benefit the Comprehensive Breast Cancer Program at Cleveland Clinic.
+On October 11, 2015 Burning River Lacrosse is teaming up with the Cleveland Clinic, Hawken School, Renegade Brands (Sweat X Detergent), Wendys, Good Greens, Orlando Baking Company, Unique Marketing/Nathans Hot Dogs and the Ohio Machine to bring you our 6th Annual Breast 'Crosse Out Cancer! college lacrosse showcase (see all sponsors) to benefit the Comprehensive Breast Cancer Program at Cleveland Clinic.
 (View Event Press Release)

 If you have any questions about the 'Crosse Out Cancer! college lacrosse showcase please feel free to contact Woody Calleri at firstname.lastname@example.org or 216-373-5684.